 - Weight loss

-What Causes Rapunzel Syndrome to Develop?
+What Causes Rapunzel Syndrome?

-There is no definitive cause of Rapunzel syndrome, but there appears to be a neurobiological predisposition in those who perform the behaviors.
+There is no definitive cause of Rapunzel syndrome, but there appears to be a neurobiological predisposition in those who perform these behaviors.
 Conditions such as intellectual disabilities, anemia, and iron deficiency have been found in people with trichophagia, but it’s unclear what role they play in its development.8,9

 Nervous Emotions & Anxiety